eunid/netID-docs/docs/sso/doc_sso_developer.md

     7. The end user agrees to provide the requested data.
     8. The OpenID provider generates an AuthN Response and redirects to the SSO broker.
     9. The SSO broker receives the AuthN Response from the OpenID provider.
-    10. The SSO broker generates a new AuthN Response and redirects to the client's redirect_uri.
+    10. The SSO broker generates a new AuthN Response and redirects to the client's *redirect_uri*.
     11. The client receives the SSO broker's AuthN Response.
     12. The actual data query is initiated.
     13. The client requests the access token with the SSO broker using the Auth Code (from the AuthN Response) and the Client Credentials.